What Does Piracy Mean?

-This involves the illegal reproduction, distribution and sales of copyright product with the intention of copying the copyrighted material.
+This involves the illegal reproduction, distribution, and sales of copyright products with the intention of copying the copyrighted material.
 It is very rampant to find counterfeit copies of compact discs incorporating the software programs in the case of packaged software.

-- Websites that creates the availability of software for free download
+- Websites that create the availability of software for free download

-- Internet auction sites that gives platform for the distribution of counterfeit or out-of-channel software
+- Internet auction sites that give a platform for the distribution of counterfeit or out-of-channel software

 - Social networks that enable unauthorized distribution of copyrighted programs

-This involves illegal reproduction of copies of software without authorization.
+This involves the illegal reproduction of copies of software without authorization.

 - Installation of a program on many computers